Effect of quintessence dark energy on the shadow of Hayward black holes with spherical accretion: Shadows and photon rings with spherical accretion flow

 Also, according to equation (\ref{1}), the proper length measured in the rest frame of the emitter is given by

 Thus, by substituting equation (\ref{18}) into equation (\ref{23}), we obtain the specific intensity observed by a distant observer as

 From equation (\ref{18}), it is clear that the trajectory of light rays depends on impact parameter $b$, so that in the case of $b=b_{ph}$, ($E=E_{ph}$), the photons will revolve around the black hole several times and for $b>b_{ph}$, ($E<E_{ph}$), the light rays deflect by it.
 Moreover, the photons with $b<b_{ph}$, ($E>E_{ph}$), eventually fall into the black hole singularity.
 Therefore, in order to study the photon intensity which associate with the light trajectories, we plotted the observed intensity as a function of impact parameter $b$.
-In Figure 7, the plots of intensity as a function of $b$ for different values of magnetic charge, $g$, with $\omega=-0.5$ (left panel) and $\omega=-0.7$ (right panel) are presented.
+In Fig.~\ref{intensity-static}, the plots of intensity as a function of $b$ for different values of the parameter $g$, with $\omega=-0.5$ (left panel) and $\omega=-0.7$ (right panel) are presented.
 Clearly, the intensity increases with impact parameter, sharply peak at $b=b_{ph}$ and then decreases with $b$.
 The reason for maximum intensity at $b=b_{ph}$ is that the photon revolves around the black hole several times as it approaches the photon sphere.

-Meanwhile, at fixed $\omega$ the intensity increases with increasing $g$ so that the quintessence Schwarzschild black hole with $g=0$ has the smallest value.
+Meanwhile, at fixed $\omega$ the peak value of intensity increases with increasing $g$ so that the quintessence Schwarzschild black hole with $g=0$ has the smallest value.
 Also, for a given value of $g$ the larger absolute value of $\omega$ has the smaller intensity, namely the case of $\omega=-0.7$ has the smaller intensity in comparison with $\omega=-0.5$.
 It shows that in the presence of quintessence dark energy the observed intensity decreases.